 The Xcode Simulator app is an integral part of the Xcode environment.
 Keeping definitions in mind, you may ask how Xcode Simulator can help in your app development.

-Real Devices vs. Simulators
+Real devices vs. Simulators

 Although a simulator goes a long way to replicate the user experience of a physical device, it has certain limitations.
 Here are a few differences to keep in mind: